jfquestiaux/consent-fabrik-form-plugin/README.md

-# GDPR Fabrik form plugin
+# Consent Fabrik form plugin

 This plugin asks and records user's consent in order to be compliant with the GDPR directive.